favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 ## Core Model

-- `RECORD_COMMENT` is the comment this instance writes to DNS records that it creates or updates.
+- `RECORD_COMMENT` is the fallback comment this instance uses when reconciling DNS records.
 - `MANAGED_RECORDS_COMMENT_REGEX` is the attribute-based selector used to decide which DNS records are managed by this instance.
 - These settings are intentionally separate: one controls what this instance writes, and the other controls what it may mutate.